 - High Product Standards – Guarantee potency of vaccines, drugs, and other sensitive items with cold storage.
 This can also help improve your company’s reputation and reliability.

 - Safety and Security – Medications and medical equipment are highly sensitive and expensive — ensure their safekeeping with locked, weather-proof cold storage units.

-Cold storage is also used in transportation of industrial materials and other temperature-sensitive products across industries.
+Cold storage rooms are also used in transportation of industrial materials and other temperature-sensitive products across industries.
 In this case, the container has a cooling unit installed to ensure optimal temperature control.
-Cold rooms, in general, are valued for their precision and power and can maintain specific temperatures over long periods of time.
+Refrigerated rooms, in general, are valued for their precision and power and can maintain specific temperatures over long periods of time.

 The design behind cold rooms that allows them to function efficiently isn’t so different from any other refrigeration system.
 Cold rooms use a compressor, condenser, fans, and an evaporator to maintain temperature within the unit.
 After a gas refrigerant gets compressed in the compressor it expands, and the gas absorbs energy.
 The hot gas flowing from the compressor passes over the evaporator coils and, after liquifying under high pressure, this cools the evaporator coils and the surrounding air.
 In order to maintain temperature, cold rooms must also be efficiently insulated.

 What Is The Temperature Range of a Cold Room?